amrgamal91/MemoryCardGame/README.md

 ## Instructions

-Click a card to open it, if two opened cards matches, they will keep opening.
-If two opened cards do not match, they will flip and you need to remember the symbol and explore the matched one.

-When all cards matches, you win.
+Below are the game isntructions (how to play):
+1-cards are mixed up and faced down
+2- turn over any 2 cards
+    a- if the 2 cards are matched then they will be kept up b-if the 2 cards are not matched then it will be turned back over 3- try to remember what was on each card and where it was.
+4- the game is over when all cards matched

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+This repository is a project in udacity Frontend Nanodegree.
+I most likely accept pull requests if it suitable for me to be added to the code